leplatrem/blog.mathieu-leplatre.info/blog.mathieu-leplatre.info/Sys/save_developers_lives_with_kvm.rst

 without compromising your projects dependencies and without reinstalling all this stuff, or you may want to restore the environment you had when you were working on this famous project a year ago.

+You want your colleague to give you a hand, and would like to give him your whole project environment and dependencies quickly and effortlessly ?
-Your sysadmin uses KVM and you would like to push your local instances on production servers in a blink ?
+Your sysadmin put KVM on servers and you would like to push your local instances on production in a blink ?

 The magic medicine exists, and is freely available :)